0xrafi/devops-toolkit/README.md

 ## Categories

-For now, I've added a script for automating the SSH connection to my remote server via a Raspberry Pi jump host.
+For now, I've added a script for automating the SSH connection to my remote server via a Raspberry Pi jump host and another for quickly updating project dependencies.
 As I create more scripts, I'll organize them into the following categories:

 - **Deployment**: Tools for automating the deployment process for my projects.
 - **Automation**: Scripts that make my life easier by automating tasks like environment setup and backups.